PatrickKing/MSEAPI/README.md

 # What is the Multi-Surface Environment API?

-An API for creating Multi-Surface Environments
+An API for creating Multi-Surface Environments.
+This repository is used as server for location based calls.
+The RoomVisualizer project is used as a centralized place that displays all information that is currently known to the API

 # Getting Started with MSE API